-In coming years, makeup professionals will focus on makeup products that accentuates natural beauty to cater to the needs of people with preference for less elaborate looks.
+In the coming years, makeup professionals will focus on makeup products that accentuate natural beauty to cater to the needs of people with a preference for less elaborate looks.

 But will the influx of more businesses into the beauty industry amount to decline in the market?
 Maybe not.
 But professionalism will make the whole difference.

 What are your thoughts on the beauty industry in Nigeria and other parts of Africa?
 What are your projections? we always love to see things from another perspective.